Alluvium: Definitions

 The present consensus is that "alluvium" refers to loose sediments of all types deposited by running water in floodplains or in alluvial fans or related landforms.
 However, the meaning of the term has varied considerably since it was first defined in the French dictionary of Antoine Furetière, posthumously published in 1690.
 Drawing upon concepts from Roman law, Furetière defined alluvion (the French term for alluvium) as new land formed by deposition of sediments along rivers and seas.

 By the 19th century, the term had come to mean recent sediments deposited by rivers on top of older diluvium, which was similar in character but interpreted as sediments deposited by Noah's flood.
 With the rejection by geologists of the concept of a primordial universal flood, the term "diluvium" fell into disfavor and was replaced with "older alluvium".
 At the same time, the term "alluvium" came to mean all sediment deposits due to running water on plains.
-The definition gradually expanded to include deposits in estuaries and coasts and young rock of both marine and fluvial origin.
+The definition gradually expanded to include deposits in estuaries, coasts, and young rock of marine and fluvial origin.

-Alluvium and diluvium were grouped together as colluvium in the late 19th century.
-However, "colluvium" is now generally understood to mean sediments produced by gravity-driven transport on steep slopes, while the definition of "alluvium" has switched back to an emphasis on sediments deposited by river action.
-There continues to be disagreement over what other sediment deposits should be included under the term "alluvium."
+Alluvium and diluvium were grouped as colluvium in the late 19th century.
+"Colluvium" is now generally understood as sediments produced by gravity-driven transport on steep slopes.
+At the same time, the definition of "alluvium" has switched back to an emphasis on sediments deposited by river action.
+There continues to be disagreement over what other sediment deposits should be included under the term "alluvium".